 - Create a file for the injured employee and include copies of all correspondence on the matter.

-- Make sure to check in with the employee to asses their health and healing.
+- Make sure to check in with the employee to assess their health and healing.

 Need Workers’ Compensation Insurance?